Lorenzo Gavioli: Loan to Venezia and Ravenna

 On 18 July 2019, Gavioli was loaned to Serie B club Venezia on a season-long loan deal with an option to buy.
 One month later, on 17 August, he made his professional debut for Venezia as a substitute replacing Mattia Aramu in the 86th minute of a 3–1 away defeat against Parma in the third round of Coppa Italia.
 However that cup appearance remained his only game for Venezia, as he remained on the bench in every league and cups matches and in January 2020 his loan was interrupted and he returned to Inter.

 On 15 January 2020, Gavioli joined Serie C club Ravenna on loan until the end of the season.
-Four days later, on 19 January, he made his Serie C debut for Ravenna as a substitute replacing Filippo Lora in the 46th minute of a 1–1 home draw against Alma Juventus Fano.
+Four days later, on 19 January, he made his Serie C debut for Ravenna as a substitute replacing Filippo Lora in the 46th minute of a 1–1 home draw against Fano.
 Three more days later, on 22 January, Gavioli played his first match as a starter for the club, a 1–0 home win over Fermana, he was replaced by Filippo Lora in the 84th minute.
-On 30 June he played his first entire match for the club, a 2–0 away defeat against Alma Juventus Fano.
+On 30 June he played his first entire match for the club, a 2–0 away defeat against Fano.
 Gavioli ended his loan to Ravenna with 8 appearances, however Ravenna was relegated to Serie D.

-Loan to FeralpiSalò
+Loan to Feralpisalò

-On 28 August 2020, Gavioli was signed by Serie C side FeralpiSalò on a season-long loan deal.
+On 28 August 2020, Gavioli was signed by Serie C side Feralpisalò on a season-long loan deal.
 On 23 September he made his debut for the club as a starter in a 1–0 home win over Pineto in the first round of Coppa Italia, he was replaced by Tommaso Morosini in the 61st minute.
 Four days later, on 27 September, he made his league debut as a starter in a 2–1 home win over Arezzo, he was replaced by Tommaso Morosini after 57 minutes.
 Two weeks later, on 11 October, he scored his first professional goal, as a substitute, in the 95th minute of a 4–2 away win over Cesena.
-Gavioli ended his loan to FeralpiSalò with 28 appearances, 1 goal and 1 assist, he also helped the club to reach the play-off, but the club was eliminate 1–1 on aggregate by Alessandria in the quarter-finals.
+Gavioli ended his loan to FeralpiSalò with 28 appearances, 1 goal and 1 assist, he also helped the club to reach the play-off, but the club was eliminated 1–1 on aggregate by Alessandria in the quarter-finals.